alex-miller-0/Tor_Crawler/README.md

     # Spin up the crawler
     crawler = CrawlerCache(ctrl_pass=os.environ["TOR_CONT_PASS"], base_url=base_url, success_xpath=xpath, enforce_rotate=False)

 Note that the `base_url` is split on each parameter you pass. `crawl_get` takes an array of params (even if length=1).
-Iterate through whatever parameters you need and parse the HTML (TorCrawler uses Beautiful Soup):
+Iterate through whatever parameters you need and parse the HTML (TorCrawler uses Beautiful Soup).
+Here is an example:

     for i in range(5):
         html = crawler.crawl_get([i])